rosell-dk/webp-convert/docs/v2.0/converting/introduction-for-converting.md

 Unless you changed the `near-lossless` option described below, the choice is actually between lossy and *near-lossless*.

-Note that *gd* and *ewww* doesn't support this feature. *gd* can only produce lossy, and will simply do that. *ewww* can not be configured to use a certain encoding, but automatically chooses *lossless* encoding for PNGs and lossy for JPEGs.
+Note that *gd* and *ewww* does not support this feature. *gd* can only produce lossy, and will simply do that. *ewww* can not be configured to use a certain encoding, but automatically chooses *lossless* encoding for PNGs and lossy for JPEGs.

 ### Near-lossless
 *cwebp* and *vips* supports "near-lossless" mode.
 Near lossless produces a webp with lossless encoding but adjusts pixel values to help compressibility.
 The result is a smaller file.
 The price is described as a minimal impact on the visual quality.